Running DiskDigger in Linux

 The current Beta version of DiskDigger is built using Avalonia UI, which is a cross-platform toolkit that allows DiskDigger to run on various platforms including Linux, Windows, and macOS.
 Although support for Linux is still experimental, DiskDigger should provide all the same powerful recovery functionality as it does on Windows.

-To run DiskDigger on your Linux system, simply open a console window and download the appropriate version of DiskDigger for your system architecture.
+To download and run from a console, simply open a console window and download the appropriate version of DiskDigger for your system architecture.

 If you have a x86_64 (or amd64) system: